Votto inches from HR record, Báez helps Mets rally past Reds

 Votto, riding a seven-game homer streak, laced a line drive that hit the orange padding atop the right-field wall in the eighth and bounced back into play — mere inches from sailing over near the 370-foot sign.

 “Good swing,” Votto said.
-“I had a great time during this stretch because of how well we played as a unit.”
+“I had a great time during this stretch because we played so well as a unit.”

 A foot higher and Votto would have tied Dale Long (1956 Pittsburgh Pirates), Don Mattingly (1987 New York Yankees) and Hall of Famer Ken Griffey Jr. (1993 Seattle Mariners), the only players to homer in eight straight games.